JanHerca/urantiapedia/output/wikijs/en/article/Tom_Allen/The_Intergalactic_Wanderer.md

 It is possible to assume from the first sentence that the word “and” separates the identification of Uversa from “this great cluster of suns” that functions as the physical or astronomical center.
 Cars and trucks, boys and girls, are examples of this separation.
 “And” can separate categories while grouping them together.
 One interpretation of this quote indicates that Uversa and this great solar cluster both refer to the same thing: more than 200,000 lilies of Satania.
 The second interpretation is that Uversa and this great solar cluster are separate and that they are both distant from Satania.
 Uversa, like NGC 2419, is close to the center in each interpretation.

 However, the next sentence states that the physical center is more than 200,000 lilies away.
 If the central bulge of the Milky Way is “this great cluster of suns,” then Uversa, as NGC 2419, is considered the physical center of power control for the material evolution of the superuniverse.
-A thousand third-order power centers operate gravita circuits from Uversa. ([UB 15:8.2](/en/The_Urantia_Book/15#p8_2)) This makes Uversa, as NGC 2419, the physical center of power control for the superuniverse near “this great cluster of suns” at the center of the Milky Way bulge that functions as the astronomical and gravitational center of the seventh space segment of the superuniverse.
+A thousand third-order power centers operate gravita circuits from Uversa. (<a id="a163_366"></a>[UB 15:8.2](/en/The_Urantia_Book/15#p8_2)) This makes Uversa, as NGC 2419, the physical center of power control for the superuniverse near “this great cluster of suns” at the center of the Milky Way bulge that functions as the astronomical and gravitational center of the seventh space segment of the superuniverse.

 NGC 2419 like Uversa is supposed to be near the barycenter of the local sheet, which I assume is the extent of the seventh section of our superuniverse.
 The playing field of the seventh superuniverse is large.
 Uversa, like NGC 2419, is described as being “near the center,” “central,” and “astronomical center.”
 Uversa is “near” or close to “that great solar cluster” which is the physical or astronomical center of the superuniverse.
 That great solar cluster can be conceived of as being just NGC 2419 or the central bulge of the Milky Way.